Youmie34/Staff_Project/README.md

 # Project Staff
-Code for Linoan's staff.
+Code for a cleric staff for cosplay.
 Consists of a ESP32 with

 1) Ultrasonic-Distance-sensor HC-SR04
 2) Accelerometer